Utkarshraj977/ludo-game/README.md

 # ludo-game
-ludo game using html css javascript.
+A ludo game using html,css and javascript.